pantsel/konga/README.md

 #### To use one of the supported databases
 <pre>
 // As stated before, in case of 'postgres','sqlserver'  or 'mysql' adapters,
-// the database defined in DB_DATABASE must be created manually the first time.
+// the database defined in DB_DATABASE must be created manually and the app must
-// Konga will not create the database for you, it will just populate it with tables and data.
+// start in development mode the first time in order to be able to create the tables.
+// You can do that by bashing into Konga's container and running 'node app.js --dev'.
 // You may also need to add an extra link that points to your database container.
 $ docker run -p 1338:1338
              --link kong:kong \